milesperry81/AZMLND-Project-3/README.md

 ### Results

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 The best model from the Automated ML experiment was a Voting Ensemble.
 The Voting Ensemble model was 86.6% accurate.
 The parameters for the winning classifier in the ensemble can be seen below:

 	8 - sparsenormalizer